-HEALTH CARE REFORM ACT (HCRA) FINANCIAL PLAN
+HCRA FINANCIAL PLAN

 The following provides a summary of changes to the HCRA 2005-06 Financial Plan that was presented in the 2005-06 Enacted Budget Report.
-The revised estimates of receipts and disbursements are detailed on a quarterly basis in the Financial Plan tables later in this Update.
+The revised estimates of receipts and disbursements are detailed on a quarterly basis in the Financial Plan tables herein.